Ovulation Calculator Tool - IVF Australia

 The length of your menstrual cycle is the number of days from the first day of bleeding in your last period, to the first day of bleeding in your next.
 From this figure, subtract 14 days from the end of your current cycle to determine the approximate day you ovulate.

-If you have irregular menstrual cycles, or your cycle length varies from month to month, it will be difficult to calculate your ovulation date.
-Ovulation urine tests or ovulation tracking may be useful, and you should consider seeking further advice from your GP or a Fertility Specialist.
+If you have irregular menstrual cycles, or your cycle length varies from month to month, it can be difficult to calculate your ovulation date.
+Ovulation urine tests or ovulation tracking may be useful, and you should consider seeking further advice from your GP or a fertility specialist.

-- How long should I try for, before seeking specialist advice?
+How long should I try to get pregnant before seeking specialist advice?

 It is recommended that you consider seeking professional advice after trying to conceive naturally without success for 12 months if you are under 35 years-old or after 6 months if you are over 35.